v2kode/PathosAI/README.md

 From here, you should be able to access the AI

 ### Important Note
-I do not currently have a constantly active server and Pathos is running from my PC, so it is possible that either the website or the AI itself is not available.
+I do not currently have a constantly active server and Pathos is running on my PC, so it is possible that either the website or the AI itself is not available.
 It is also possible that it runs out of requests or tokens.

 ---